 There are a number of sensitive interface conditions to be managed to ensure new development in commercial areas does not negatively impact on existing residential amenity.
-Transitions in building height and appropriate setbacks are recommended in locations where commercial development interfaces with residential housing (refer to Figure 9 and diagrams 1 and 2).
+For example, where a commercial lot is abutting a residential lot, a transition in building height and setbacks are recommended to mitigate negative amenity impacts on surrounding residential housing (refer to Figures 9 -13).

-Image 18.
+Image 17.
 Opportunities for developments to provide diverse and affordable housing options for the Centre